MostafaBarodi/Bulk-Email-From-CSV/README.md

 - **Data Cleansing**: Automatically cleans and validates company data, removing any invalid entries before email dispatch.
 - **Personalized Email Sending**: Sends customized emails with tailored content to each recipient.
-- **Attachment Support**: Seamlessly attach your resume to every email sent.
+- **Attachment Support**: Seamlessly attaches your resume to every email sent.
 - **Detailed Reporting**: Generates comprehensive reports on the success and failure of email deliveries, including reasons for any issues.

 ## 📁 Project Structure